St. Lawrence Market: History

 The first St. Lawrence market building, a temporary shelter, 24 ft by 36 ft was built in 1814.
 The first permanent structure was built in 1820.
 In 1823, the town's first public well was dug on the property.
 In 1831, the wooden market building was torn down and a quadrangular brick building with arched entrances at the sides was built.
 The building's office space served as a temporary home to City Council until 1845.
 This building was used until the 1849 Toronto Great Fire destroyed the northern side of the building and it was torn down.

 After the fire, St. Lawrence Hall was built, along with a new market building between it and Front, the first to be known as St Lawrence Market.
 It was an arcade in a north–south orientation.
 To finance the new construction, the City of Toronto sold lots on the market block.
 In the 1850s, the railways arrived in Toronto, and rail lines were extended along Front Street to the market.
 These lines were relocated to the new Esplanade south of Front Street and a passenger station was erected.

 The present St. Lawrence Market South building was built in 1845 as Toronto City Hall and was rebuilt in 1850.
 In 1899, Toronto City Hall moved to a new building at Queen and Bay Street.
 Part of the old City Hall was incorporated into a new building in 1904.
 At the same time, the 1851 north market building was torn down and replaced with a new building similar to the new south building.
 A canopy was built between the north and south buildings and this was torn down in the 1950s.
 The north market building was replaced with a simple single floor building in 1968, and the south building was renovated in 1972.
-The north building was demolished in 2015.
-The new North Market Building will house underground parking, a court house, the traditional Saturday Farmers' Market and other events such as the regular Sunday 'antique'market.
-The courthouse opened in March 2025 and the Farmer's Market in April.